Excalidraw MCP server

 Stats

-MCP Excalidraw Server combines Excalidraw's drawing capabilities with Model Context Protocol (MCP) integration, allowing AI agents to create and manipulate diagrams in real-time on a live canvas.
-This server enables both human users and AI systems to collaborate on visual diagrams with real-time synchronization.
+MCP Excalidraw Server is a TypeScript-based system that combines Excalidraw's drawing capabilities with Model Context Protocol (MCP) integration, allowing AI agents like Claude to create and manipulate diagrams in real-time on a live canvas.
+The system consists of two independent components: a Canvas Server that runs the web interface and an MCP Server that connects to AI assistants.

 Installation